aplr/lacuna/README.md

 ## Overview

-While testing locally, it is often useful to have a local Pub/Sub emulator running to simulate the behavior of a real Pub/Sub instance.
-However, it can be tedious to manually create topics and subscriptions for each docker container that needs to interact with Pub/Sub.
+While testing locally, having a local Pub/Sub emulator helps to replicate the behavior of the production environment.
+However, it can be tedious to manually create topics and subscriptions for each service that needs to interact with Pub/Sub.
 For Pub/Sub this is especially true because topics and subscriptions can not be created using the gcloud CLI, but must be created using a proper Pub/Sub API client.
-Lacuna aims to solve this problem by creating topics and subscriptions for each container that needs to interact with Pub/Sub just by using docker labels.
+Lacuna aims to solve this by creating topics and subscriptions for each container that needs to interact with Pub/Sub just by using docker labels.

 ### Limitations